-4. SIP 202 "Accepted" response (from PoC Server A to SIP/IP Core A)
+4. SIP 200 "OK" response (from PoC Server A to SIP/IP Core A)

-The PoC Server A indicates that it has received the SIP REFER request by sending a SIP 202 "Accepted" response.
+The PoC Server A indicates that it has received the SIP REFER request by sending a SIP 200 "OK" response.
 This means that the PoC Server A has accepted the SIP REFER request and has started to process the request.
 This does not mean, however, that the PoC Client B (the referred-to resource) has been contacted.

-5. SIP 202 "Accepted" response (from SIP/IP Core A to PoC Client A)
+5. SIP 200 "OK" response (from SIP/IP Core A to PoC Client A)

 The SIP/IP Core A forwards the response to the PoC Client A.